 How Landscapers Can Dominate Google Maps in Competitive Suburbs

-Most landscapers in competitive Australian suburbs are invisible on Google Maps — not because their work is average, but because they have not treated their Google Business Profile as the growth asset it is.
-Here is the exact strategy to rank at the top of local searches and stay there.
+Most landscapers in competitive Australian suburbs are invisible on Google Maps — not because their work is average, but because they haven't treated their Google Business Profile as the growth asset it is.
+Here's the exact strategy to rank at the top of local searches and stay there.

 Why Google Maps Matters More Than Your Website for Landscapers